 Layer 4: Store-bought salsa.
 Choose one that does not have too much liquid as the liquid tends to seep into the bottom layers.
 I spooned out a couple of teaspoons of liquid from the store-bought salsa before adding it to the dip.
 Add it just before assembling the 7-layer dip.
 You can replace salsa with homemade pico de gallo to make the dip even healthier.
 (Total Time: 1 minute)

-Layer 5: Add the shredded iceberg lettuce.
-This is a staple in a Mexican 7-layer dip.
-I have previously also used finely shredded romaine lettuce and it works out fine.
+Layer 5: Add the shredded lettuce.
+This is a staple in a Mexican 7-layer dip. often use finely shredded romaine lettuce and it works out fine.
 So go with the one you have at hand.
-It’s best to have freshly shredded lettuce.
+It's best to have freshly shredded lettuce.
 (Total Time: 10 minutes, especially if you are chopping a full head of lettuce).